-The first step is to find the physical memory on the box.
-On Linux this can be done using the command many ways.
-Here are two commands that can be used:
+The first step is to find the physical memory on the server.
+There are multiple ways to determine this on Linux.
+Here are two examples:

-If there is already an Oracle database on the server, an Automatic Workload Repository (AWR) will also indicate the amount of physical memory on the box:
+If there is already an Oracle database on the server, an Automatic Workload Repository (AWR) will also indicate the amount of physical memory on the server:

 Memory for Oracle

 The next step is to determine how much memory can be dedicated to the RSA Identity Governance & Lifecycle Oracle database.
 If this is a configuration like an appliance where the application server and database reside on the same server, then 66% of the memory can be allocated to the database.
 If it is a remote database, then we must understand if the RSA Identity Governance & Lifecycle database is the only one on that server.
 If the server is dedicated to the RSA Identity Governance & Lifecycle database, then we can allocate 80% of the physical memory to the database.
 If it is a shared server, then we must understand the maximum amount of memory that can be allocated to the database.
 For reference in this document we will use 48G (GB or gigabytes) as the available physical memory.

 Oracle memory is allocated as SGA (System Global Area) and PGA (Program Global Area).
 The PGA may be configured on the fly but the SGA requires a restart of the Oracle database.

 For an appliance configuration we will allocate 66% of the memory to Oracle with the break down being 43% for the SGA and 23% for the PGA.
 Using our 48G of memory, the calculated values would be as follows.

 The total database usage should be 66% of 48G which would equal 31.68G.
 The SGA would be 20.64G and the PGA would be 11.04G.
 Since Oracle does not take fractional values, we could continue to multiply out to get the BYTE value or we could just round down.
 Therefore, the final values would be SGA = 20G and PGA = 11G.